uilicious/english-compiler/README.md

 - EleutherAI 20B ( https://blog.eleuther.ai/announcing-20b/ )
 - xP3 instructional tuning dataset ( https://huggingface.co/datasets/bigscience/xP3 )

 We are however on a really tight budget, and are fundraising to help speed things up.
-First for the use of testing, which has a more immediate practical use and require less contextual memory and code complexity.
+First for the use of testing, which has a more immediate practical use and require less contextual memory and code complexity (AKA can use an inferior model).
 To eventually codegen in general.